ragle/searchlight/assets/docs_markdown.md

 ```

-Remember how I said that promises are functions?
-That's not entirely true.
-The thing we want from the promise we got back from ```init()``` *is* a function though.
-Specifically, we want the promise objects' ```then``` function, which is the one that executes once that "something else" (readability) is finished.
-There is a lot more going on here - but it isn't important for our simple example! :)

-So, we pass an anonymous function to ```then```, which will be executed when ```then``` is called.
-Confused yet?
-Don't be.
-All this means is that the code you see within the brackets () after ```then``` will be exectued when ```then``` is called (when our promise is resolved - after readability finishes its work).

-The SearchableDocument now has a [queryText](#querytext) property available for us.
+ Since ```SearchableDocument.init()``` has finished, our instance of SearchableDocument now has a [queryText](#querytext) property available for us.
 This is the string we will be sending to our search index (e.g. Solr / ElasticSearch, etc) to try to find some relevant VIVO results for the user.

-We then see what's inside ```queryText``` by logging it to the console:
+We can see what's inside ```queryText``` by logging it to the console:

 ```javascript
 console.log(SearchableDocument.queryText);